Keysafe reads and decrypts Apple Keychain files. Use Keysafe to securely access your passwords and credentials without a Mac.

 To get started with Miln Keysafe, download and expand the executable file onto your computer.

 Keysafe is a single executable file.
-It does not need to be installed and can be removed by deleting the file.
+It does not need to be installed, can be run from any directory, and can be removed by deleting the file.

 How to Look Up a Password